RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 How is one of ‘COMMAND’, 'FUNCTION', or 'SUBROUTINE' and indicates how the program is invoked.

-What does OO! say for How when running REQUIREd files?
+What does OOI say for How when running REQUIREd files?

 Source is an identification of the source of the program to be processed.